Women Leaders Assert Their Voices to Claim Their Forest Rights

 LinkedIn

-In the heart of Chhattisgarh, India, a transformative movement has been brewing among the forest-dwelling women of Baloda Bazar district.
-A significant change took root in the past couple of years as the women of the region became actively engaged and stood up to claim their forest rights.
+However, a transformative movement has been brewing among the forest-dwelling women of Baloda Bazar district in Chhattisgarh.
+Significant change took root in the past few years as the women of the region became actively engaged and stood up together to claim their forest rights.

-Through NETRI, more than 300 women from ten villages underwent leadership training, igniting the flames of empowerment within them.
-They learned about the forest rights committees, democratic governance systems, negotiation principles, how to represent their concerns using with a feminist lens, and the power they held within themselves to effect change.
-Inspired by success stories from other regions, they realized the importance of women’s representation in the FRCs and fought to be heard.
-As a result, for instance, the once male-dominated committees transformed to include seven out of fifteen members as women.
+Seeking to empower women in their journey to access their forest rights, NETRI provided leadership training for more than 300 women from ten villages in Chhattisgarh.
+The participants learned about the specifics of forest rights committees, democratic governance systems, negotiation principles, and how to voice their concerns, seizing the power they held within themselves to effect change.
+Inspired by success stories from other regions, they realised the importance of women’s representation in the FRCs and fought to be heard.
+As a result, for instance, the once male-dominated committees now see a female representation of around 50% among their members.

-These women, equipped with newfound knowledge and confidence, began to assert their wisdom of forests and food systems, the intricacies of seasonality, and the critical needs of forest management.
-They demanded recognition of their roles and rights, no longer held back by potential constraints.
-Their journey has been a testament to the strength of intergenerational women’s leadership, proving that when united, women can claim their forest rights with unwavering determination.
+These women, equipped with newfound knowledge and confidence, began to advocate and be more outspoken regarding their traditional wisdom regarding forests and food systems, highlighting the challenges arising from the complexities of seasonality and the critical needs of forest management.
+They demanded recognition of their roles and rights, no longer hindered by awareness constraints.

-The challenges of the pandemic also played a part in this process.
-The younger generation realized the vital importance of forests for their livelihoods, culture, and economy.
-This realization fueled their passion to protect and preserve the forests for generations to come.
+The hardships of the pandemic also played a part in this process.
+The younger generation realised the vital importance of forests for their livelihoods, culture, and economy.
+This realisation fuelled their passion to protect and preserve the forests for generations to come.

-Furthermore, the training provided through NETRI not only empowered the women to claim their rights but also sparked a resurgence of traditional knowledge about crops, forest products, herbal medicines, and the diverse flora and fauna that thrive in their surroundings.
-With great zeal, the participating women documented this knowledge, recognizing it as their rich heritage.
+The training provided through NETRI not only empowered the women in the region to claim their rights but also sparked a resurgence of traditional knowledge about crops, forest products, herbal medicines, and the diverse flora and fauna that thrive in their surroundings.
+With great zeal, the participating women documented this knowledge, recognising it as their rich heritage.
 They acknowledged the losses their forests and livelihoods suffered and understood the need for intergenerational knowledge transfer to build and restore their forests for a sustainable future.

 More to explorer